 A data warehouse (DW or DWH) is a database used for reporting and analysis.
 The data stored in the warehouse are uploaded from the operational systems, such as marketing, sales etc.The data may pass through an operational data store for additional operations before they are used in the DW for reporting.
 See http://en.wikipedia.org/wiki/Fact_table.

-Design Studio

-The Pentaho Design Studio is a desktop Eclipse-based design environment that allows solutions, reports, queries, business rules, dashboards, and workflows to be viewed and edited graphically.
-The Pentaho Design Studio is a Java application that is installed on the system administrator's desktop.
-This tool is being deprecated as of Pentaho version 4.5.
-See Product.

 E

 End-User